Remap your Mac keyboard.

 mantle visual keyboard editor showing a keyboard layout with custom key mappings

 Kanata is the best keyboard engine on macOS.
-Configuring it shouldn't require a text editor.
+Configuring it shouldn't need a text editor.

-Editing .kbd files by hand means memorizing syntax, debugging mismatched parentheses, and restarting after every change. mantle gives you the same engine with a visual interface.
+Hand-editing .kbd files means memorizing syntax, chasing parentheses, and restarting after every change. mantle gives you the same engine, visually.
 Click a key, assign an action, apply.

 kanata.kbd